DATA

 Since 2008, the Census Bureau has released PUMS files from the American Community Survey and Puerto Rican Community Survey that cover multiple years of data.
 The 2005-2007 ACS/PRCS 3-year file, released in early 2009, combines previously-released single-year files from 2005, 2006, and 2007.
 The 2006-2008 ACS/PRCS 3-year file, released at the end of 2009, combines previously-released single-year files from 2006, 2007, and 2008.
 The single-year files each documented 1% of the population.
 The 3-year files combine three single-year files, documenting a total of 3% of the population.

-Starting in 2010, the Census Bureau will begin releasing 5-year files.
-The first will be the 2005-2009 ACS/PRCS 5-year file, which will combine previously-released single-year files from 2005, 2006, 2007, 2008, and 2009.
-This will document a total of 5% of the population.
+In 2010, the Census Bureau began releasing 5-year files.
+The first of this series was the 2005-2009 ACS/PRCS 5-year file, which combines previously-released single-year files from 2005, 2006, 2007, 2008, and 2009.
+This documents a total of 5% of the population.

 Do the multi-year files simply join the previously-released one-year files?